CityofPittsburgh/webstats.pittsburghpa.gov/README.md

 If also working off of local data, e.g. using `analytics-reporter`, you will need to make the data available over HTTP _and_ through CORS.

 Various tools can do this.
-This project recommends using the Node module `serve`:
+This project recommends using the Node module `serve` (pinned at version 6.5.8):

 ```bash
 npm install -g serve